ixvu/w4111_wiki/transactions.md

 * Are these two examples the same?
     * No!
 Different serial schedules can have different effects!
 Transaction order matters!

-* **NOTE:** A serial schedule does not necessarily guarantee an error free application; it only ensures that there are no anomalies due to ACID violations
+* **NOTE:** A serial schedule does not necessarily guarantee an error free (ie. all constraints satisfied) application; it only ensures that there are no anomalies due to ACID violations
 * This ties into the ideas of concurrency control (techniques to ensure correct results when running transactions concurrently) and recovery (on a crash or abort, how do we get back to the correct state?), which are intertwined.

 # V. Correctness